puigfp/puigfp.github.io/public/blog/post/2020-05-14-github-ssh/index.md

 ---
-title: "How to have multiple SSH keys for different GitHub accounts"
+title: "Having multiple SSH keys for different GitHub accounts"
-date: 2020-05-20
+date: 2020-05-14
 lang: en
 ---

 ## Context

-Earlier this month, I started working for a company that hosts its code in private Github repositories, and therefore I had 2 choices: having my current Github account given the permissions to view those repositories, or creating a separate account, dedicated to work.
-As I wanted to keep my personal repositories separate (because I'll be accessing them during my vacation / week-ends, and I don't want to have my work repositories appears alongside them in the Github web UI), I chose the second option.

-I then realized that I wanted to be able to have read and write access to some of my personal repositories from my work machine (mainly, my dotfiles and my personal notes).
-Therefore I had to find a way of using different keys to access GitHub trough SSH, depending on the repository.
+The company I work for stores its source code inside private Github repositories.
+To access those repositories, I chose to use a GitHub account that's separate from my personal GitHub account.
+However, I still want to have access to some of my personal repositories from my work machine (mainly, my dotfiles and my personal notes).

-Using Google, I was able to find lots of resources that explained how to do that and gave examples of SSH config files for that use-case.
-However, I ran into issues that weren't covered by any of those resources, and that's why I think it's worth writing one more blog post on that issue.
+This is why explored solutions that would allow me, to use different keys to access GitHub trough SSH, depending on the repository.

 ## Setup